JasonSinclair95/Corda_Project/README.md

 * I would have fully automated the process of deploying this cordapp, installing Gradel etc..

-* I would run the nodes after deploying the application which will bring the corda network onlin. this will give me first hand experince interacting with the nodes, runnning a flow and seeing how the nodes work together and trasaction/contracts are made between partys in privacy.
+* I would run the nodes after deploying the application which will bring the corda network online.
+This will give me first hand experince interacting with the nodes, runnning a flow and seeing how the nodes work together and trasaction/contracts are made between partys in privacy.

+* I would become more familiar with java as CorApps are created with this language.

 ---